Oscar Espinosa Moraga: Historical work

 Oscar Espinosa Moraga's work focused on the Borders of Chile and its diplomatic history.

 His first significant research was the rediscovery of the 1859 document “Memoria sobre el límite septentrional de Chile”.
 This marked his lifelong dedication to border, sovereignty and diplomatic topics.
 In 1950, he published Arturo Prat, agente confidencial de Chile en Montevideo, about the secret mission of Arturo Prat in the Río de la Plata region.

-Among his most notable works are: La cuestión de límites chileno-argentina, Los Pactos de Mayo, La Postguerra del Pacífico y la Puna de Atacama (1884-1899), and El aislamiento de Chile, in which he criticizes regional integration from a nationalist perspective.
-Other titles include Bolivia y el mar (1810-1864) and La cuestión del río Lauca.
+Among his most notable works are: La cuestión de límites chileno-argentina, Los Pactos de Mayo, La Postguerra del Pacífico y la Puna de Atacama (1884–1899), and El aislamiento de Chile, in which he criticizes regional integration from a nationalist perspective.
+Other titles include Bolivia y el mar (1810–1864) and La cuestión del río Lauca.

 His most ambitious and controversial work was El precio de la paz chileno-argentina, a three-volume study that exhaustively inventories all border negotiations between Chile and Argentina since independence and questions the sincerity of mutual friendship.
 Beyond documenting sources, Espinosa delivers a harsh historical judgment: he denounces what he saw as a systematically submissive Chilean diplomacy that—according to him—never prevailed and repeatedly ceded territory due to political cowardice, misguided Americanism, and national indifference.

-In 1974, he published Presencia de Brasil (1500-1973), where he anticipates Brazil's dominant role in South America.
-Years later, shortly before the Falklands War, he authored La cuestión de las Islas Falkland (1492-1982), offering a critical view of Argentina’s claims over the archipelago.
+In 1974, he published Presencia de Brasil (1500–1973), where he anticipates Brazil's dominant role in South America.
+Years later, shortly before the Falklands War, he authored La cuestión de las Islas Falkland (1492–1982), offering a critical view of Argentina’s claims over the archipelago.
 The book won first place in the 1982 Literary Contest of the Chilean Army General Staff.

 He also published Nuestra verdad sobre el Cono Sur, a brief essay on Southern Cone geopolitics from a Chilean nationalist perspective, including a chapter by Guillermo Izquierdo Araya.

 Additional works include El sentimiento nacionalista de Salvador Reyes in homage to Salvador Reyes Figueroa, and Latorre y la vocación marítima de Chile, dedicated to admiral Juan José Latorre.

 Public service and diplomatic archives

-Between 1955 and 1960, Espinosa worked to organize the chaotic archives of the Ministry of Foreign Affairs (Chile), which gave him access to valuable documentation for his historical research.
+Between 1955 and 1960, Espinosa worked to organize the chaotic archives of the Ministry of Foreign Affairs, which gave him access to valuable documentation for his historical research.
 According to his own accounts, he discovered serious errors made by Chilean diplomacy, some of which he publicly exposed in his books.

-From 1977 to 1981, he served as an advisor to the General Staff of the Chilean Navy on international affairs, and also contributed to the *Revista Marina*.
+From 1977 to 1981, he served as an advisor to the General Staff of the Chilean Navy on international affairs, and also contributed to the Revista Marina.

 He was a vocal critic of Pope John Paul II’s mediation in the Beagle conflict between Argentina and Chile in 1978.